Traffic Bollards

 Start Traffic

-• Dispatches in 5-7 Days
+• Dispatches In 5-7 Days

 • About Traffic Bollards

 Protecting pedestrians and motorists is an essential aspect of urban planning when designing and constructing new roads.
-With the correct bollards installed in vulnerable places, hazards such as pedestrian crossings and unexpected changes in the road can be made more visible, making them safer for pedestrians and motorists alike.
-Bollards for traffic will often display a sign to motorists, like “bear left”, for example, informing and instructing them about the nature of the upcoming hazard and how to navigate it.
+The correct bollards make hazards such as pedestrian crossings and unexpected changes in the road more visible, and safer for pedestrians and drivers.

 The majority of traffic bollards are illuminated, as this significantly increases the visibility of the hazard and reduces accidents.
 However, many different styles with distinct features exist (such as signage and flexibility).
 Today, some illuminated bollards are solar-powered, but many other power sources exist.